 | E5 Security add on | $12 | 5% to 15% | $10.20 to $11.40 |

 Microsoft commercial reviews on Defender focus on feature mismatch and persona over assignment.
+The Defender Experts service is a frequent entitlement gap.
 Five traps catch most enterprises.

 The Defender line item lands inside the broader Microsoft Enterprise Agreement.
+The Microsoft Product Terms govern every step down and true down right.
 Six levers move the bill at renewal.

 The seven step checklist puts the Defender for Endpoint estate on a clean licensing footing before the next EA renewal.

 Plan 1 covers next generation antivirus, attack surface reduction, and core endpoint hardening.
 Plan 2 adds endpoint detection and response, advanced hunting, threat and vulnerability management, automated investigation and response, and Defender Experts eligibility.
-Plan 1 is included in Microsoft 365 E3.
-Plan 2 is included in Microsoft 365 E5 or the E5 Security add on.
+Plan 1 ships in Microsoft 365 E3.
+Plan 2 ships in Microsoft 365 E5 or the E5 Security add on.

 Yes.
-Microsoft 365 E5 includes Defender for Endpoint Plan 2 as part of the security and compliance stack.
-The E5 Security add on at 12 USD per user per month also includes Plan 2 against an E3 base.
-Standalone Plan 2 sits at 5.20 USD per user per month for any user not on E5 or the add on.
+Microsoft 365 E5 includes Defender for Endpoint Plan 2 in the security stack.
+The E5 Security add on at 12 USD per user per month also carries Plan 2 against an E3 base.
+Standalone Plan 2 sits at 5.20 USD per user per month for any user off E5.

-No. A persona aligned mix typically saves 15% to 30% on a 10,000 user estate.
-Regulated knowledge workers, executives, developers, and system administrators justify Plan 2.
+No. A persona aligned mix typically saves 20 to 30 percent on a 10,000 user estate.
+Regulated knowledge workers, executives, developers, and administrators justify Plan 2.
 Standard knowledge workers can run on Plan 1.
-Frontline F3 users carry the Defender lite scope by default.
 Map every persona before licensing the full estate on Plan 2.

-Defender Experts is the Microsoft managed threat hunting service.
-It runs on Plan 2 and Defender XDR.
+Defender Experts is the Microsoft managed threat hunting service and it requires a Plan 2 base.
 Two tiers ship, Hunting and XDR.
 Hunting handles proactive notification.
 XDR adds full triage and remediation.
-List price is 3 USD per device per month for Hunting.
+List price starts at 3 USD per device per month for Hunting.

-Advanced hunting on a Plan 1 user, server posture without Servers Plan 2, TVM dashboard touched on a Plan 1 estate, Defender Experts without entitlement, and AIR run on Plan 1.
-The Defender portal surfaces the usage, the usage report plus entitlement reconciliation is the defense.
+The frequent findings are advanced hunting on a Plan 1 user, server posture without Defender for Servers Plan 2, the vulnerability dashboard touched on a Plan 1 estate, Defender Experts without entitlement, and automated investigation run on Plan 1.
+The Defender portal surfaces the usage, so entitlement reconciliation is the defense.

 Redress runs the Defender persona allocation review, the feature usage audit, the server posture reconciliation, and the EA renewal position inside the Vendor Shield subscription and the Renewal Program.
 Every engagement is led by a former Microsoft commercial executive on the buyer side, with no Microsoft kickback on the table.